w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 * Reveal/Unreveal effects
 * Image Zoom effects
 * Progress-bar animations
-* Before/After panoramas
+* Scroll-driven Before/After Image slider
 * Creative scroll-driven story-telling

-Currently the only way to achieve them is to respond to scroll events in the main thread.
+Currently the only way to achieve them is to respond to scroll events on the main thread.
 This means that these animations have to run on the main thread.
-There are two main problems to this:
+There are two main problems with this:
-Modern browsers perform scrolling on separate thread/process so scroll events are delivered asynchronously Main thread animations are subject to jank.
+1. Modern browsers perform scrolling on separate thread/process so scroll events are delivered asynchronously
+2. Main thread animations are subject to jank.

 Creating performant scroll-linked animation can be impossible or [very difficult](https://developers.google.com/web/updates/2016/12/performant-parallaxing).

-Our primary goal is to enable declarative scroll-linked animations that can be easily moved off thread similar to existing time-based web animations.
+Our primary goal is to enable declarative scroll-linked animations that can be easily moved off main thread similar to existing time-based web animations.
 Our secondary goal is to bring scroll-linked animation under the existing common web-animation model allowing them to be created, inspected, controlled via a common animations API.

 ### Non-goals
 * **Scroll-triggered animations**: these are time-based animations that may be triggered when a